mohamed255255/Parking-Reservation-System/README.md

 The application allows users to easily book parking spaces, join a waiting queue when all spots are full, and receive real-time notifications when a suitable slot becomes available.
 It also manages reservations, tracks booking history, and enables users to pay parking fees securely through digital payments.
-Admins have full control over garage and slot creation , user details, reservations, and billing.
+Admin have full control over garage and slot creation , user details, reservations, and billing.

 ## ✨ Features